Fariaddd/Development-Platforms-CA/example-case-study.md

 ## Brief History

 - DBaaS has been around for decades.
-Salesforce.com was first with its DBaaS in 2000s.
+Salesforce.com launched its concept DBaaS cloud service in 2000s.

 - These early providers offers simple selv-service platforms that allowed developers and small businesses to quickly and asily create and manage database     witout investing in expensive hardware or saftware.